 An initiative of the National Network of Women Living with HIV (Femfatales), the inaugural National Day of WLHIV Australia was held on 9 March 2016.
 All women living with HIV in Australia were invited to host a morning tea in their homes or workplaces so they could connect with other women living with HIV in their area.

-Following the success of the inaugural National Day of Women Living with HIV Australia in 2016, National Day of WLHIV will be held again across the country on 9 March 2017.
-Women are encouraged to organise their morning teas early to take advantage of available speakers and to RSVP as many participants as possible.
+The National Day of Women Living with HIV Australia takes place on 9 March every year.
+Women are encouraged to organise morning teas early to take advantage of available speakers and to RSVP as many participants as possible.

 How can I get involved?